 Your feet should not hurt.
 Pain is the body’s way of warning you something is wrong.
 If you ignore your pain, the condition causing it could become worse.

-We can assess your feet and recommend the best course of action.
-This may include a comprehensive Gait Analysis using MotionMetrix, Foot Mobilization Therapy (FMT) and Soft Tissue Release (STR).
-If you require foot orthotics, we can supply you with customized foot orthotics to alleviate your pain, and we always recommend foot and lower limb exercises to help achieve long-lasting results.
+If you require foot orthotics, we can prescribe and provide you with customized foot orthotics to alleviate your pain, and we always recommend foot and lower limb exercises to help achieve long-lasting results.

 How is a custom foot orthotic made?